 About This Project

-This project seeks to investigate whether 'the structure and quality of an engineered material can be inferred using the acoustic output from an impact test'.
+The knowledge generated will then be used to address the question 'can the structure and quality of a surface or material be inferred using the acoustic output from an impact test'.

 Ask the ScientistsJoin The Discussion

 The origins of the topic are generally attributed to Hertz, in the 1880s, who considered the importance of elasticity on the contact area between static bodies under a compressive load.
 The generation of sound from impact is relatively unexplored.
 An impact will produce body and surface waves in the material, the velocity and characteristics of which depends on material properties including density and modulus.
 Thus, measurement of acoustic and body waves resulting from the impact can reveal information about the properties of the material and its surface.

 Understanding how sounds are created during impact is an underdeveloped area of research.
 It is anticipated that this multidisciplinary project will generate considerable insight into the fundamental mechanisms which are involved in the process.
 The applications of the research include the ability to infer physical properties such as structure and elasticity via rapid, non-destructive measurements.

 1. To investigate the acoustic response created during the impact of a sphere onto the planar surface of an engineered material.

 2. To use simultaneous acoustic, optical, and force measurements to generate as complete an understanding as possible about how sound is generated during impact.